Thermal radiation

 Thermal radiation can be used to detect objects or phenomena normally invisible to the human eye.
 Thermographic cameras create an image by sensing infrared radiation.
 These images can represent the temperature gradient of a scene and are commonly used to locate objects at a higher temperature than their surroundings.
 In a dark environment where visible light is at low levels, infrared images can be used to locate animals or people due to their body temperature.
 Cosmic microwave background radiation is another example of thermal radiation.

 Blackbody radiation is a concept used to analyze thermal radiation in idealized systems.
-This model applies if a radiation object meets the physical characteristics of a black body in thermodynamic equilibrium.[4]: 278 Planck's law describes the spectrum of blackbody radiation, and relates the radiative heat flux from a body to its temperature.
+This model applies if a radiating object meets the physical characteristics of a black body in thermodynamic equilibrium.[4]: 278 Planck's law describes the spectrum of blackbody radiation, and relates the radiative heat flux from a body to its temperature.
 Wien's displacement law determines the most likely frequency of the emitted radiation, and the Stefan–Boltzmann law gives the radiant intensity.[4]: 280 Where blackbody radiation is not an accurate approximation, emission and absorption can be modeled using quantum electrodynamics (QED).[1]

 Overview